polterguy/polterguy.github.io/tutorials/dynamic-slots/index.md

 A dynamic slot can contain any amount of Hyperlambda you wish, allowing you to encapsulate your logic into a single point, from where you can reuse it later as you see fit.
-Below is an example of a slightly more useful slot, returning all roles that exists in your particular installation.
+Below is an example of a slightly more useful slot, returning all roles that exists in your installation.

 ```
 slots.create:foo.bar.get-roles